dirac-institute/sorcha/docs/inputs.rst

   *  The **correct capitalization of column names** is required
   *  The physical parameters file can be either **whitespace-separated** or **comma-separated values (CSV)**
   *  Each simulated object **must** have a unique string identifier
   *  You  **must use the same phase curve prescription for all simulated objects**.
-If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to ``sorcha``
+If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to ``Sorcha``
   *  If the  phase curve function is set to NONE in the configuration value then no phase curve parameter values are required in the physical parameters files.
-  *  In the config file you can decide which filters you want have ``sorcha`` run on and specify which filter is the main filter that the absolute magnitude is defined for.
+  *  In the config file you can decide which filters you want have ``Sorcha`` run on and specify which filter is the main filter that the absolute magnitude is defined for.
 You only need to provide colors for those filters specified in the config file.

 .. note::
   For readability we show examples of whitespace-separated files below.